dragonfi/pycomponents/README.md

 Note that it is highly experimental and completely not fit for production use.
 (Also, probably quite slow, as I took the obvious route when implementing it.)

+Inspired by almost every blog on the topic Google can find and [this gist](https://gist.github.com/darkf/5574631).
+Check out [the article on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system) for more info.

 # Usage

 The library is self-contained, so you could install it, or just drop into your project.